||FORGET MATRIX NUMBERS

 pressed using the Au20 audio.

-ESSENTIAL VERSIONS FOR COMPLETISTS: Either a 2012 CD or an Au20 CD. [completist's
+ESSENTIAL VERSIONS FOR COMPLETISTS: A 2012 CD (or the vinyl) and the Au20 CD

 - Test pressing (Kendun Recorders) [this is not an issue]